chesterheng/sql-database/README.md

 - Always check for NULL when necessary
 - Filter out NULL with IS operator
 - Clean up your data

+In database table creation, do you allow NULL or use a default value to represent empty data?

+- Use default value: cannot filter NULL data
+- Use default value: cannot distinguish user entered or default

 **[⬆ back to top](#table-of-contents)**